praneethpatibandla/student-webdev-labs/reflection.md

 ### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

 I found the current exercises were quite effective in helping me understand how to use Bootstrap’s grid, cards, and modals.
 They provided a clear foundation, and I feel more confident applying these components in real projects.

+### 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+### 2. How helpful did you find the exercises in this section?
+Was there oneexercise that was particularly helpful?

+### 3. Was there something that you wish had been explained better?

+### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

+### Jquery

+### 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I was able to complete the exercises mostly on my own, but I used some examples and resources to guide me.

+### 2. How helpful did you find the exercises in this section?
+Was there oneexercise that was particularly helpful?

+The exercises were helpful.
+I found the API fetch exercise most useful because it showed how to use jQuery with real data.

+### 3. Was there something that you wish had been explained better?

+It would have helped to have a bit more explanation about jQuery and accessibility together.

+### 4. Were there other exercises that might have helped you learn this week’stopic a little better?

+The exercises were great and helped me understand jQuery better.
+They gave me a solid foundation.